theisaacwong/talkowski/gCNV/Readme.md

                 [OUTPUT_PATH] -  The full output path where the matrix file will be written to {regex} - optional - The regex suffix used to identify counts files. eg '.barcode.counts.tsv'

+        getCountsMatrixBuffered [sourceFolder] [OUTPUT_PATH] [regex] {buffer-size}
+                Read in all read count files and generate a matrix file [sourceFolder] - Directory where read count files are located in, files can be in sub-directories.
+                [OUTPUT_PATH] -  The full output path where the matrix file will be written to [regex] - The regex suffix used to identify counts files. eg '.barcode.counts.tsv' {buffer-size} - number of lines to store in memory for each thread before writing

         downloadSegmentsVCFs [entityPath] [working-directory] {column-name}
                 Download the VCF file outputs from running the main gCNV algorithm [entityPath] - Full path to the entity file. eg: '/home/gCNV/sample_set_entity.tsv'